Emil Milan: Recent interest and exhibits

 The works traveled to the Center for Art in Wood in Philadelphia for an exhibit curated by Jennifer Zwilling entitled Rediscovering Emil Milan and his Circle of Influence (November 7, 2014 – January 24, 2015).
 The exhibit added works by 19 artists, students, and colleagues influenced directly or indirectly by Milan.
 This expanded exhibit was featured in the January 2015 issue of American Art Collector and is the topic of a short documentary by filmmaker John Thornton.

 A symposium entitled Connecting Circles on Milan's life, work, and influence, sponsored by the Center for Art in Wood, was held January 17, 2015 at the studios of WHYY-TV in Philadelphia.
 Presenters included Milan experts Sartorius, Gordon, and Jurus; Elizabeth Agro from the Philadelphia Museum of Art; professional curators Jennifer Zwilling (Philadelphia) and Jennifer Scanlan (New York); Kristin Muller from Peters Valley School of Craft (NJ); Andrew Willner, professional woodworker and colleague of Milan's; and Milan's student and accomplished artist in wood Rebecca Dunn Penwell.

+A biographical and art book entitled Emil Milan: Midcentury Master was published by the Center (now Museum) for Art in Wood in 2018.